OpenAutomationTechnologies/openPOWERLINK_V2/Examples/altera_nios2/no_os/gnu/demo_cn_3r1tpdo/readme.txt

 - Experiences with this development environment are required

-- POWERLINK network with Configuration Manager.
+- POWERLINK network as described in main readme.txt or alternatively a POWERLINK network with Configuration Manager.
   The corresponding XDD for this node can be found in the subdirectory ObjDicts\CiA401_3r1tpdo_CN of the openPOWERLINK main directory.